OctopusDeploy/blog/blog/2018-03/recurring-deployments/index.md

 ---
 title: "Recurring Deployments"
-description: "We are introducing the ability to configure recurring scheduled deployments."
+description: "We are introducing the ability to schedule recurring deployments."
 author: michael.richardson@octopus.com
 visibility: private
-published: 2018-03-05
+published: 2018-03-01
 tags:
  - New Releases
 ---